ivan-guerra/programmador.com/content/posts/ncube.md

 \\]

 Where \\(\alpha\\), \\(\beta\\), and \\(\gamma\\) are the camera's yaw, pitch, and roll angles in radians.
-In this application, I've zeroed the yaw and set the roll and pitch angles using a "cursor" location.
-To explain a bit further, when the application starts, an invisible cursor is placed in the center of the screen.
+You need to zero the yaw and set the roll and pitch angles using a "cursor" location.
+To explain a bit further, when the application starts, an invisible cursor sits in the center of the screen.
 When the user presses the arrows keys, the application updates the \\((x_{cursor}, y_{cursor})\\) location of the cursor accordingly.
 The cursor location is later used to determine the roll and pitch angles using the following formulas:

 \\[\beta = {x_{cursor} \over s_{width}} \times \pi\\]
 \\[\gamma = {y_{cursor} \over s_{height}} \times \pi\\]

 Where \\(s_{width}\\) and \\(s_{height}\\) are the screen width/height.

-Putting all the above together, I developed the following projection/rotation
+Putting it all together, you get the following projection/rotation function:
-function:

 ```cpp
 Faces2D RotateAndProject3Dto2D(const Cube &cube, const ViewConfig &conf,